-LITCs are independent from the IRS.
-LITCs represent individuals whose income is below a certain level and need to resolve tax problems with the IRS, such as audits, appeals, and tax collection disputes.
-In addition, clinics can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
+LITCs are independent from the IRS and TAS.
+LITCs represent individuals whose income is below a certain level and who need to resolve tax problems with the IRS.
+LITCs can represent taxpayers in audits, appeals, and tax collection disputes before the IRS and in court.
+In addition, LITCs can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
 Services are offered for free or a small fee.
-To find a clinic near you, visit IRS.gov/LITC or see IRS Pub.
-4134, Low Income Taxpayer Clinic List.
+For more information or to find an go to the LITC near you, TaxpaverAdvocate.IRS.gov/LITC or see IRS Pub.
+4134.
+Low Income Taxpayer Clinic List, at IRS.gov/pub/irs-pdf/ p4134.pdf.